Chinese online literature: Genres

+In online literature from Hong Kong, genre distinctions are less important and characterized by the comparatively more informal and less commercial-oriented practices of online literature.

 Notable works

 Xianxia

+Spirit Roaming by Xu Shengzhi was serialized on Qidian from 2006 to 2008.
+An example of the immortality cultivation subgenre, Spirit Roaming focuses on the protagonist's alchemical training experiences in an effort to achieve immortality.
+Xu asserts that the novel was written as an alchemy manual, hiding alchemical formulas in the novel's adventures.

 Cultivation Chat Group by Legend of The Paladin: A modern day, real world student is added to a group chat of what he thinks to be fantasy role players.
 They share cultivation techniques, and as he attempts some he finds it to all be real.
 This webnovel is popular for its refreshing take on the Xianxia genre.
-It has been adapted into animated series, though the series is not popular because it didn't have a high budget.

-Reverend Insanity by Gu Zhen Ren: The story follow the ruthless character Fang Yuan in their pursuit of power in a world full of insect-like monsters named Gu after having been reborn 500 years in the past.
-This webnovel has been popular for its dark themes and evil main character that veers from the ways of more virtuous Xianxia main characters.

-Coiling Dragon by I Eat Tomatoes: This is a very long webnovel that focuses on the journey of Linley of the Baruch clan once famous for its Dragonblood warriors.
-The story is set in a magical world, and the webnovel is full of adventure and cultivation.
+Coiling Dragon by I Eat Tomatoes: This is a long webnovel that focuses on the journey of Linley of the Baruch clan once famous for its Dragonblood warriors.
+The story is set in a magical world.